Executive Committee

 John Palmore Jr is an Assistant Professor in Mechanical Engineering at the University of Washington.
 His research group focuses on developing and testing numerical methods for simulating multiphase fluid flows.
 And the work applies this art to address engineering problems in the aerospace industry and in the environment.
 John joined the FECS committee as Chair-Elect in January 2024.

-Daniel Marx, Chair-Elect
+Daniel Marx, Chair

 Daniel Marx